tomahawk-jupiter/big5-traits/README.md

 Add a `.env` with a mongo connection string, eg. `MONGO_URI=yourConnectionString`.

 **NOTE**: You can sign up for a free mongoDB cloud account if you don't have one.
+I learnt how from The Odin Project.

 Start frontend from within client folder: `$ npm start`.